-On average, The Czechs drink 142 liters per person per year – which it is mind bending for the fact that all of the women have the same body frame as Uma Thurman.
+On average, The Czechs drink 142 liters per person per year – which is mind-bending for the fact that all of the women have the same body frame as Uma Thurman.
 How they magically metabolize beer without gaining a pound I’ll never know (and sadly did not inherit those genes).
+Make sure to check out our complete Prague nightlife guide with where to go each night!

 Beer is so ubiquitous it is usually cheaper than bottled water.